jhammarstedt/MLOps-Kubeflow_in_GCP/README.md

 <img src = "https://global-uploads.webflow.com/5d3ec351b1eba4332d213004/5ec509611b60fb7f14e7e7ce_kubeflow-logo.png" align="right" height = 50 width = 60/>

+## 📽 Video Demo
+There's a short video demo of the project available [here](https://www.youtube.com/watch?v=1DQxoU1s8dw).

+Note that it was created for a DevOps course at KTH with a 3 minute limit and is therefore very breif and compressed to fit these requirements.

 ## 🌉 Setting up the pipeline
 Here we will go through the process of running the pipeline step by step: